 Step off Paradise’s quad and you’ll find a number of black diamond powder runs in either direction at your disposal.
-To the left Hidden Lake Express accesses stunning views across the valley, and great beginner and intermediate terrain.
+To the left, Hidden Lake Express accesses stunning views across the valley, and great beginner and intermediate terrain.
 A few of the resort's best features include the natural half-pipe, expansive terrain park and pipe set.
 Powder Mountain also replaced its Sundown-area lift with a new quad, a move that enhanced the resort's ski school capabilities.
 These improvements are part of a much broader master plan for the resort.
+Learn more about Powder Mountain

 Powder Mountain Power